Christmas in Philly: 10 Festive Events Not-to-Be Missed

 4. Christmas Village

-Christmas Village is a traditional German inspired shopping village, open from Thanksgiving to Christmas Eve.
-Here you can shop for handcrafted authentic German style Christmas gifts, indulge in traditional German foods like bratwurst and strudel, sip hot cocoa in a cute collectors mug, and snap some photos near the giant walk-thru LED present.
+Christmas Village is a traditional German inspired shopping village where you can shop for handcrafted authentic German style Christmas gifts, indulge in traditional German foods like bratwurst and strudel, sip hot cocoa in a cute collectors mug, and snap some photos near the giant walk-thru LED present.
 It’s a fun way to get into the holiday spirit even if you do not plan on buying anything.
 However, if you do have the cash to spend, you will find some of the most gorgeous Old World ornaments here.

 Growing up in Chicago, I always took a stroll around Christkindlmarket every holiday season.
-Visiting Christmas Villages take me back to the days of seeing the old-school Marshall Fields windows, followed by a trip to Daley Plaza to see the Christmas tree and awe at all the gorgeous glass blown ornaments at Christkindlmarket.
+Visiting Christmas Village in Philly takes me back to the days of seeing the old-school Marshall Fields windows, followed by a trip to Daley Plaza to see the Christmas tree and awe at all the gorgeous glass blown ornaments.
 Just like the renowned Chicago market, Philly’s Christmas Village continues to give guests the rare opportunity to enjoy a traditional European style Christmas experience minus the pricey flight.

 - Location: 1501 John F Kennedy Blvd, Philadelphia, PA